Infinario/python-sdk/README.md

 ## Exporting analyses

-First argument is type of analysis (funnel, report, retention, segmentation), second argument is JSON in format documented at http://guides.infinario.com/technical-guide/export-api/ In case that authenticated customer has access to multiple companies use keyword argument `token=token_of_company_with_given_analysis`
+First argument is type of analysis (funnel, report, retention, segmentation), second argument is JSON.
+In case that authenticated customer has access to multiple companies use keyword argument `token=token_of_company_with_given_analysis`

 ```python